nebakanezzer/Marlin/no, seriously read me.md

 ﻿https://github.com/nebakanezzer/Marlin/tree/CR-10.S5.SKR1.4T

+**I take no responsibility for anyone flashing this firmware, do so at your own risk. if your printer summons cthulu, that is on you :) **

 this build is for the Creality Cr-10 S5 with a very specific hardware configuration. it will not work with your printer unless it also has the same modifications.

 this build is for: